Games & Quizzes

 /prəˈfeSH(ə)n(ə)l/

-Getting paid for playing a sport/doing an activity.
+Acting/done properly as a qualified person would.
 Highly qualified person, e.g. lawyer or doctor.

 /ˈkaTH(ə)lik/